naveedalirehmani/Obsidian/Block-chain.md

 One thing to remember here is that as long as the majority of the nodes in the network are honest.
 Block-chain is safe.

 ---

+**_ONL-BTC_**

+**Mining pool.**
+Mining pools are collaborative groups of cryptocurrency miners who combine their computing power to increase their chances of successfully mining

+blocks and earning rewards.

+- **Pooling Computing Power**: In a mining pool, individual miners contribute their computing power by connecting their mining hardware or software to the pool's mining server.
+This pooling of resources allows the pool to have a higher overall hash rate, increasing the chances of finding valid blocks.
+- **Block Validation and Rewards**: When a mining pool successfully mines a block, the reward is distributed among the pool members based on their contributions.
+The pool calculates each member's share of the work by considering factors such as the number of shares submitted, hash rate, or other contribution metrics.
+The more work a miner contributes, the larger their share of the reward.
+- **Share Submission and Difficulty**: Instead of mining for full blocks, miners in a pool work on finding "shares," which are partial solutions to the mining problem.
+These shares are easier to find and validate compared to full blocks.
+Each share represents a miner's contribution to the pool's overall mining effort.

+**Mining Pool Benefits**:

+- Increased Chances of Earning Rewards
+- Steady and Predictable Income
+- Reduced Variability and Risk

+**Recording Contributions**

+- **Shares**: The primary mechanism for tracking contributions is through shares.
+When a miner discovers a share, they submit it to the pool.
+The pool keeps track of each miner's submitted shares and uses them to determine their proportional contribution.

+	1. Miners in the pool attempt to find a specific target value or "fingerprint," such as a hash with 20 leading zeros, by iterating through different inputs.
+	2. When a miner discovers a partial solution (a share) that meets a certain difficulty level set by the pool, they submit that share to the pool's server.
+	3. The pool keeps track of the number of shares submitted by each miner over a certain period, such as a specific time frame or a number of solved shares.
+	4. The pool calculates each miner's hash rate based on the number of shares submitted within the defined period.
+The hash rate represents the miner's computational power relative to the total pool hash rate.
+	5. Rewards are distributed to miners based on their proportional contribution to the pool's overall computational power, not solely based on the number of shares submitted.
+The exact method for calculating rewards may vary depending on the pool's specific rules and reward distribution model.

+- **Mining Difficulty**: The mining pool adjusts the difficulty level for share submissions based on the pool's overall hash rate.
+This adjustment ensures that each miner's contribution is weighted fairly, regardless of their individual hardware capabilities.
+- **Stratum Protocol**: Mining pools often use the Stratum protocol, which provides a communication framework between miners and the pool's server.
+This protocol enables efficient share submission, real-time statistics, and transparent tracking of contributions.
+- **Authentication and Worker IDs**: Each miner connecting to a mining pool has a unique worker ID associated with their mining software or hardware.
+The pool tracks the worker IDs and associates shares and contributions with the respective miners.

+---